md5502/tools/README.md

 # Video Downloader

-This Python script allows you to download videos from YouTube playlists.
+This Python script allows you to download videos from Aparat playlists.
 It utilizes Selenium and requests to automate the process of navigating through a playlist and downloading videos in 720p quality.

 ## Usage